sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 trust SPEAKERMAC      [Note: trust speaker]

-connect SPEAKERMAC    [Note: connect to speaker (this may fail but ignore errors and restart the raspberry pi)]
+connect SPEAKERMAC    [Note: connect to speake; this may fail but ignore errors and restart the raspberry pi]

 Use blueman GUI or volume control GUI to verify if the bluetooth device is connected nd audio is routed to it correctly.